Buffden/battle-arena/docs/05-PROJECT_MANAGEMENT/EPICS/EPIC_VS_3_FIRST_PLAYABLE_MATCH.md

 ---

-### VS-3-3: Implement game arena rendering with hero display and HUD
+### VS-3-3: Game Arena Rendering with Hero Display and Real-Time HUD Synchronization

 **User Story:** As a player, I want to see the game arena and my hero so that I can understand the game state and prepare for my turn.